xc-jp/lint.nix/README.md

 `lint.nix` provides
   - derivations that only build successfully if your code conforms to linters and formatters
-  - a script that automatically applies all formatters
+  - scripts automatically run formatters locally

-The design goal is not to support 100% of possible linting setups, but to provide a very simple way of supporting 90% of setups.

 ## Example

-In this simple example, we configure `lint.nix` to lint all Python files with `ruff`, format Python files with `black`, and format Nix files with `nixpkgs-fmt`:
+In this simple example, we configure `lint.nix` to
+- lint Python files with `ruff`,
+- format Python files with `black`
+- format C-like files with `clang-format`

 ```nix
 {